nrobinson2000/dotfiles-plus/README.md

 # dotfiles-plus

 Similar to [arch-base](https://github.com/nrobinson2000/arch-base) but more concise.
+All future documentation of my Arch Linux setup will be kept here.

 ## Installation